majjoha/dolphy/README.md

 There are a lot of things I want to do to improve the code and functionality of this project.
 I try to list these things in the [issues](https://github.com/majjoha/dolphy/issues).
-Feel free to fork this repository and contribute if you want to help me implement features or fixing bugs.
+Feel free to fork this repository and contribute if you want to help me implement features or fix bugs.

 ## Requirements